How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-In the TextHeaderFooter class, you have the ability to set the text for the left, center, and right positions.
+In the TextHeaderFooter class, you can set text for the left, center, and right positions.
 Additionally, you can customize the font type and size of the text and add a divider with a custom color by configuring the relevant properties.
+These customization options allow you to create headers and footers that match your corporate branding or document style guidelines.
+The divider line feature is particularly useful for creating visual separation between the header/footer and the main content.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-textheaderfooter-options.cs